strawberry-graphql/strawberry/docs/03_features/pydantic.md

     friends: List[int] = []
 ```

-We can create a Strawberry type by using the `strawberry.pydantic.type`
+We can create a Strawberry type by using the `strawberry.beta.pydantic.type`
 decorator:

 ```python